Kunlong1994/lab3/Lab-06.md

 ## Record someone trying out your ChatBot

 Using a phone or other video device, record someone trying out your ChatBot.
 (This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
 We like the drama.)
-Post the video to your assignment on Slack!
+Post the video to your README.md page!

 ## Submitting the Code
-Please submit your code by submitting a link to your forked GitHub project on your personal homework slack channel.
+Please submit your code by linking your forked GitHub project on your personal class page.

-Instructions on how to fork then clone a project **OR** rebase a cloned project can be found [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project).